-Generally, there are three major causes of car stereo problems:
+Let’s take a look at the three major causes of car stereo problems:

 - Old Age: The first one is old age, which is an inevitable problem.
+Normally, this can cause wires to wear down and short with each other.

 - Wiring: The second is faulty components or wiring.
 When the components are not correctly matched, the proper sound output is inhibited, this could lead to malfunction.
+You could also have issues with a loose faceplate or faulty head-unit wiring.

 - Incorrect Installation: The final cause, which happens to be quite common, is incorrect installation, also referred to as “user error”.
 Regardless of the root cause of your car radio’s problem, you should quickly get it fixed to avoid any long-term issues.